Indecisive613/UNO-Flip/Milestone3-Documentation/AI Logic.md

 The maximum number of AI players is equal to n-1 where n is the total number of players in the current UNO game.
 There must be at least one player whose actions are determined by the user.
-The minium number of AI players is equal to 0.
+The minimum number of AI players is equal to 0.

 In this context, an AI player is a player whose actions in an UNO game including:
 - Play card,